ritwik-deshpande/Ontology-Guided-Information-Extraction-Using-Markov-Logic-Network/Alchemy/README.md

 To downgrade bison follow the link https://askubuntu.com/questions/444982/install-bison-2-7-in-ubuntu-14-04 .

+We have already provided a train.db and test.db file from our previous results of entity and relation classfiers.
+If you want to generate a custom train.db and test.db files using the new results that are generated from the classifers(base_classifier_test.csv and relation_classifier_test.csv) run the init.py file in the folder.

+      python init.py

 Copy the train.db, univRules.mln, test.db and queries.txt files from Project/Alchemy directory and place them inside alchemy-2/bin.

 Open a terminal and navigate to alchemy-2/bin directory.
 Execute the following command for training :